Circular solution for recycling contaminated steel

 To support PMC’s ambitious plans, NIBC offered equity funding as a shareholder, as well making additional funding available through a mezzanine investment.

-Because NIBC made funding available through tailor-made solutions, PMC can now focus on moving forward with its plans and the construction of the plant in Delfzijl can start.
+Because NIBC made funding available through tailor-made solutions, PMC was able to focus on moving forward with its plans for the construction of the plant in Delfzijl.
 The inventive financing characterises NIBC’s flexibility and made-to-measure solutions.

-As soon as the plant becomes operational in 2020, asbestos-contaminated steel from trains, industrial installations, buildings and drilling platforms can be recycled instead of dumped in landfills.
+Now the plant is operational, asbestos-contaminated steel from trains, industrial installations, buildings and drilling platforms can be recycled instead of dumped in landfills.
 PMC’s innovative method is safer for people and the environment as well as being more affordable and more efficient than current remediation techniques.

 "I am very grateful for the faith that all the parties participating in Purified Metal Company have put in us," says Jan Henk Wijma, director en co-founder.